CtrlAltDeplete/pyku/README.md

 # Pyku

 Pyku is a twitter bot that generates poems using markov chains and popular books or movies.
-Now, he also generateas art to accompany his tweets.
+Now, he also generates art to accompany his tweets.

 ### Prerequisites